 Why Do We Measure The Half-life And Not The Full Life?

-Should we account for the entire impact of the drug?
+Should we account for the entire impact of the chemicals?
 Well, yes, and we are.
 See, the percentage of substance that is not eliminated during the half-life is the active part of the substance.
 So, we want to start by measuring the stuff that is active in your system; not the other stuff.

 Also, people have a lot harder time burning fat.
-So, for the urine and plasma, it could take up to 3-4 days for the half-life of the drug.
+So, for the urine and plasma, it could take up to 3-4 days for the half-life of the substance.
 In some cases, depending on the method of consumption and amount ingested, it could take up to 10 to 12 days.

 Why Do I Need To Know This?

 Understanding this concept will help save you a lot of time and unnecessary effort when doing it.

 - In the first half-life, 50% of the marijuana has been eliminated from the system

 - In the second half-life, 50% of the remaining active substance is eliminated which leaves 25% remaining.

 - In the third half-life, half of the remaining 25% is eliminated, which brings us to 12.5% left in the system.

 - The process keeps going at the same pace, until everything is completely gone.

 The process grows longer with the more substance use during this half-life process.

 Adding It Up

 If this is still a little too general for you, don’t fear.
 You can get a decent calculation online with a THC calculator.
-This online calculator will give you an estimated time of how long the drugs will be in the system, and it focuses primarily on the half-life of the substance.
+This online calculator will give you an estimated time of how long the substances will be in the system, and it focuses primarily on their half-life.

 - Select whether you want to use imperial or metric measurements